jkroepke/helm-secrets/README.md

 helm secrets upgrade name . -f secrets.yaml
 ```

+## Cloud support

+Use AWS Secrets Manager or Azure KeyVault for storing secrets securely and reference them inside values.yaml

+See [Cloud Integration](https://github.com/jkroepke/helm-secrets/wiki/Cloud-Integration) for more information.

 ## ArgoCD support

 For running helm-secrets with ArgoCD, see [ArgoCD Integration](https://github.com/jkroepke/helm-secrets/wiki/ArgoCD-Integration) for more information.